PERLGPL(category18-confixx.html) - phpMan

 Program except as expressly provided under this General Public License.

-the Program is void, and will automatically terminate your rights to use
+transfer the Program is void, and will automatically terminate your

-the Program under this License.
-However, parties who have received
+rights to use the Program under this License.
+However, parties who

-copies, or rights to use copies, from you under this General Public
+have received copies, or rights to use copies, from you under this

-License will not have their licenses terminated so long as such parties
+General Public License will not have their licenses terminated so long

-on the Program) you indicate your acceptance of this license to do so,
+based on the Program) you indicate your acceptance of this license to

 6. Each time you redistribute the Program (or any work based on the